Noisy Timing Behavior is a Feature of Central Compact Object Pulsars: Introduction

 \section{Introduction}

-Central compact objects (CCOs) comprise a dozen or so cooling neutron stars (NSs) in supernova remnants (SNRs), defined and distinguished from canonical, young rotation-powered pulsars by their steady surface thermal X-ray emission, lack of surrounding pulsar wind nebula, and non-detection at any other wavelength (\citealt{pav02}; see \citealt{del17} for a review).
+Central compact objects (CCOs), comprising a dozen or so cooling neutron stars (NSs) in supernova remnants (SNRs), are defined and distinguished from canonical, young rotation-powered pulsars by their steady surface thermal X-ray emission, lack of surrounding pulsar wind nebula, and nondetection at any other wavelength\footnote{ Recently, the first detection of weak radio pulsations from a CCO, \ppks, was reported \citep{zha25}.} (\citealt{pav02}; see \citealt{del17} for a review).
 Considering that their faintness and spectral softness are obstacles to widespread discovery in the Galactic plane, CCOs may be as common as more conspicuous NS classes, e.g., magnetars, and may represent a major channel of NS birth.